rakshith-7/Eco-Chic/README.md

 Leveraged FIGMA, a popular design tool, to create a compelling prototype that showcased the implemented features and defined the user journey.

-Presented the product to industry experts at a hackathon, garnering valuable feedback and securing an impressive 4th place out of 120 participating teams.
+Presented the product to industry experts at a hackathon, garnering valuable feedback and securing an impressive top 10 out of 130 participating teams.